netkv/exutil/exinsh/README.md

 # exinsh
 my attempt to implement execline in sh idk why

-for now it seems to parse "{" "}" properly so i think i can move to implementing functions
+some functions are partially implemented but most is missing

+# parse only
+only convert "{" "}" for to zero lenght arg syntax